New: Soniox v5 Async is here

 Yes.
 Soniox preserves the details that matter — names, phone numbers, emails, IDs, addresses, verification codes, and domain-specific terminology — in both the Swahili transcript and the translated output.

-Which other providers support live Swahili translation?arrow_downward
+Which other providers support live Swahili translation?

 Based on their public docs, OpenAI and Azure list Swahili as a supported source language for real-time translation.
 Soniox is the only one of them that also supports two-way live translation across 60+ languages.

-How fast is Swahili translation?arrow_downward
+How fast is Swahili translation?

 Soniox streams translated text as Swahili is being spoken, with ultra-low latency.
 Translation arrives before the sentence ends, rather than after long caption delays.

-What can I build with Swahili translation?arrow_downward
+What can I build with Swahili translation?

 Common use cases include multilingual voice agents, live interpreters, multilingual meetings, customer support and contact centers, real-time translated captions and subtitles, and accessibility and communication tools — all with Swahili as a source or target.